POND CARE INFORMATION

 This is far a complete list, however many more can found in our Aquatic Information drop down list in the header bar or at Aquarium/Pond Answers.

-One important point I will make that is not pointed out in these articles as although this is important for aquariums, it is much more important for ponds, and that is the importance of changing water (at least 25%) prior to every single treatment.
+One important point I will make and that is the importance of changing water (at least 25%) prior to every single treatment.

 WINTER POND CARE;

 It is important in winter to keep at least a small section of your pond open for proper exchange of gasses (O2, CO2), if water can still flow into the pond through a water or aeration device, that will work.
 A minimum depth of 24” (deeper in climates where soil temperatures drop below 32 F) will provide enough water space under the ice for fish to hibernate (even in the coldest climates, ice will really extend more than 6-8”).